Rindge Avenue Connectivity

 The Rindge Avenue community is a residential neighborhood situated in North Cambridge.
 Even though there are many destinations nearby, physical barriers make it hard to get around safely and comfortably.
 The community deserves better connections that allow all residents to travel safely and easily.

-In 2026, the CRA plans to design a walking path that will replace the existing fence separating Fresh Pond Apartments from the Rindge Tower Apartments, currently called the “median path.”
+In 2026, the CRA plans to design a walking path that will replace the existing fence separating Fresh Pond Apartments from the Rindge Tower Apartments.
 The CRA has been working to solidify easement agreements with the property owners at its location, which will allow area residents to use and enjoy the path despite it being on private property.
-The CRA will host multiple public events over the summer to update the community on the path's design and offer opportunities to give feedback.
+Join us this summer and give us your feedback on the early design!

-The CRA’s Rindge Avenue Connectivity project is located near two related projects being conducted by the City of Cambridge.
+The CRA’s Rindge Avenue Connectivity project is located near two separate projects being conducted by the City of Cambridge.
 Find more information on the City-led projects below.

 Diagram of project area for the City of Cambridge’s MBTA Commuter Rail Line Crossing Feasibility Study.